Skip to main content

 About

-Opus Cortex: A Nonogram Puzzle Story is a single player casual strategy game.
+Opus Cortex: A Nonogram Puzzle Story is a single player casual puzzle game with mystery and science fiction themes.
 It was developed by Rainier Interactive and was released on March 7, 2025.
 It received very positive reviews from players.

 You awaken as an AI with a damaged memory chip.
 To understand your purpose and uncover the dangers threatening your world, you must repair your glitched visual algorithms by solving intricate logic puzzles.
 FEATURES: A Captivating Sci-Fi Mystery: Guide the main protagonist on a journey of self-discovery through a story-rich visual novel.
 50+ Handcrafted Nonogram Puzzles: Every puzzle is logi…